 Caring for an older person with depressive symptoms can be a challenging task.
 Hence, it’s vital to both know how to prioritize one’s self-care and feel supported.
 To that end, many resources are now available online for caregivers and those struggling with geriatric depression.
 These include helpful websites offering resources such as medical information, support groups, and stress management tips.

-Additionally, one-on-one counseling services offered by licensed professionals can help provide additional tools to help manage stressful situations.
+Additionally, home help services offered by licensed professionals can help provide additional tools to help manage stressful situations.
 Support from friends and family members is also an essential factor in managing depression; simply having someone to talk to can often lift spirits during difficult times.

 All in all, while caregiving tasks can be , it’s crucial that we take the time necessary to make sure both caregivers and those struggling with depression have access to the resources they need.